xMoutaz/react-crud/README.md

 ## Share results

-A zip-archive of project with accomplished exercise can be send via email to ivan@workgenius.com
+A zip archive of the project with accomplished exercise can be sent via email to ivan@workgenius.com

 Good luck ;)